fedenunez/creative-theme-jekyll/index.md

 ## Troubleshooting

-Have a question?
-You can find the answers for the most common questions in our _Frequently Asked Question_ document.
-If you are experiencing troubles or malfunction refer to our _Troubleshooting_ guide
+Do you have a question?
+You can find answers to the most common questions in our _Frequently Asked Question_ document.
+If you are experiencing troubles or malfunction, please refer to our _Troubleshooting Guide_.

 <div class="row justify-content-md-center">
   <div class="col-lg-4">